robertdebock/ansible-role-service/README.md

 #   program runs on the foreground, i.e. "nc -l 1234".
 Forking means the
 #   program itself forks, i.e. "nc -l 12345 &"
 # - working_directory: The directory to cd into before starting the service.

-# To update all packages installed by this roles, set `service_package_state` to `latest`.
-service_package_state: present

-# Some Docker containers do not allow managing services, rebooting and writing
-# to some locations in /etc. The role skips tasks that will typically fail in
-# Docker.
-With this parameter you can tell the role to -not- skip these tasks.
-service_ignore_docker: yes

 ```

 Requirements